zzzprojects/learn-orm/tutorials/net-core-3-x/tiered-compilation.md

 ## TC Enabled

-When the tiered compilation is enabled, the following behavior applies for method compilation when an app starts up.
+When the tiered compilation is enabled, the following behavior applies for method compilation when an app starts.

- - If the method has ahead-of-time-compiled code, or `ReadyToRun`, the pregenerated code is used.
+ - If the method has ahead-of-time-compiled code or `ReadyToRun`, the pregenerated code is used.
  - Otherwise, the method is jitted.
 Typically, these methods are generics over value types.
  - Quick JIT produces lower-quality or less optimized code more quickly.
  - In .NET Core 3.0, Quick JIT is enabled by default for methods that do not contain loops and is preferred during startup.